-THEME PRIORITY AREA ACTIONS KEY SECTORS Renewable • Support the delivery of community and commercial renewable energy developments, ensuring that island Energy and a Just supply chain and workforce impact is maximised at all stages.
-Transition to Net Develop a Community Benefit Charter to underpin discussions with renewable energy developers Zero Realise Community Shared Ownership opportunities offered by proposed onshore wind schemes at Stornoway and Uisenis • Secure an 'island tariff' for householders and businesses and develop 'Hebrides Energy' as a vehicle for local energy supply in the long term.
-Progress Green Hydrogen production for on-island use in heat and transport, and explore future export opportunities.
-Primary Industries • Support Community Landowners to develop added value activity around food production, particularly in relation to Deer Management. • Support fisheries, aquaculture and wider food and drink sector investment in infrastructure, production, processing and value-added opportunities.
+THEME PRIORITY AREA ACTIONS KEY SECTORS Renewable Energy and a Just • Support the delivery of community and commercial renewable energy developments, ensuring that island supply chain and workforce impact is maximised at all stages.
+Transition to Net • Develop a Community Benefit Charter to underpin discussions with renewable energy developers Zero Realise the Community Shared Ownership opportunity in Stornoway and Uisenis Wind Farms.
+Secure an 'island tariff' for householders and businesses and develop 'Hebrides Energy' as a vehicle for local energy supply in the long term.
+Progress Green Hydrogen production for on-island use in heat and transport.
+Primary Industries • • Support Community Landowners to develop added value activity around food production, particularly in relation to Deer Management.
+Support fisheries and aquaculture sector investment in infrastructure, production, processing and value- added opportunities.
 Deliver and explore new Community Quota opportunities.
-Deliver the Fisheries Investment Scheme through Business Gateway Food and drink supported to capitalise on the Outer Hebrides brand.
-Tourism, Cultural Support delivery of the Tourism Outer Hebrides 2030 strategy. and Creative Explore introduction of a Visitor Levy to support investment in tourism-related infrastructure.
-Industries Support the delivery of the Cruise Destination Plan. • Lead the Islands Deal-funded Creative Islands Wellbeing programme and associated Creative Hubs at Taigh Chearsabhagh and An Lanntair.
-Support delivery of projects within the Outer Hebrides Destination Development Programme • Promote recognition of the Outer Hebrides as a designated 'Gàidhealtachd' area, and support activity which recognises Gaelic as an economic asset for the islands. • Support heritage-related economic activity through implementation of the Great Place Strategy.
-Support the modernisation, digitisation and up-skilling of the Harris Tweed® sector.
+Deliver the Fisheries Investment Scheme through Business Gateway Food and drink is supported to capitalise on the Outer Hebrides brand. То Tourism, Cultural Support delivery of the Tourism Outer Hebrides 2030 strategy. and Creative Explore introduction of a Visitor Levy to support investment in tourism-related infrastructure.
+Industries Support the delivery of the Cruise Destination Plan.
+Lead the Islands Deal-funded Creative Islands Wellbeing programme and associated Creative Hubs.
+Support delivery of projects within the Outer Hebrides Destination Development Programme Promote recognition of the Outer Hebrides as a designated 'Gàidhealtachd' area, and support activity which recognises Gaelic as an economic asset for the islands.
+Support heritage-related economic activity through implementation of the Great Place Strategy.
 Innovation, Deliver Business Gateway services to support business start-up and growth.
 Entrepreneurship Source external funding to support business start-up and growth and Business • Engage with UHI and other academic and industry partners to expand R&D activity and commercialisation, Growth particularly in relation to island challenges and key sectors.
 Maximise community and business spin-offs arising from the delivery of Spaceport 1.